pparacch/CapstoneProjectDataScienceSpecialization/scripts/02_dataAnalysisAndCleaning.md

 * Report any interesting findings and eventual considerations/ implications
 * Get feedback on the "next" plans for creating a prediction algorithm and Shiny app

-## The Data
+# The Data

 The data is from a corpus called [HC Corpora](www.corpora.heliohost.org) and it can be downloded at the following [link](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip).
 The corpora have been collected from publicly available sources by a web crawler and includes tweets, blogs and news in engligh, german, finnish and russian (separated in different set of files for each language).

-From the iformation available [About the Corpora](http://webcache.googleusercontent.com/search?q=cache:dzpVyq5etNYJ:www.corpora.heliohost.org/aboutcorpus.html+&cd=3&hl=en&ct=clnk&gl=us):
+From the information available at [About the Corpora](http://webcache.googleusercontent.com/search?q=cache:dzpVyq5etNYJ:www.corpora.heliohost.org/aboutcorpus.html+&cd=3&hl=en&ct=clnk&gl=us):

     ' You may still find lines of entirely different languages in the corpus.
 There are 2 main reasons for that: 1.
 Similar languages.
 Some languages are very similar, and the automatic language checker could therefore erroneously accept the foreign language text.
 2. "Embedded" foreign languages.
 While a text may be mainly in the desired language there may be parts of it in another language.
 Since the text is then split up into individual lines, it is possible to see entire lines written in a foreign language.Whereas number 1 is just an out-and-out error, I think number 2 is actually desirable, as it will give a picture of when foreign language is used within the main language.'

 Note!
-The focus of the analysis has been on the english language only ('en_US') - covering: tweets (twitter), news and blogs.
+The focus of the analysis is on the __english language only ('en_US')__ - covering: tweets (twitter), news and blogs.

-### Some basic statics about the data
+## Some basic statistics about the Corpora